Rivers Cuomo: Early life

+Early music projects

 One of Cuomo's earliest music projects was the glam metal band Avant Garde.
 In 1989, after playing several shows in Connecticut, Avant Garde moved to Los Angeles and changed its name to Zoom.
 It broke up in 1990.
 During this time, Cuomo attended Santa Monica College.
 In 1990 and 1991, while Cuomo was writing material for what became Weezer's debut album, he was a roadie for the band Kingsize.
 He also worked at Tower Records on Sunset Boulevard, where he met the drummer Patrick Wilson.

 Cuomo moved away from metal and absorbed alternative influences such as Nirvana, the Pixies and Sonic Youth.
 He also listened to the Beach Boys and the Beatles, which influenced his songwriting.
 He did not want audiences to realize he had once been a metal musician, as "there was so much anxiety about authenticity at the time".
 He also thought of himself as a singer for the first time.

-Weezer
+Works in Weezer

 Cuomo formed Weezer in 1992 with Wilson, the bassist Matt Sharp and the guitarist Jason Cropper.
 "Weezer" was the nickname Cuomo's father gave him when he was a toddler.
 On June 25, 1993, Weezer signed with DGC, a subsidiary of Geffen Records.
 They released their self-titled debut album, commonly known as the Blue Album, in May 1994.
 Cropper was fired during the recording and replaced by Brian Bell.

 The Blue Album was certified platinum on January 1, 1995, with sales of over one million.
-Cuomo tired of the monotony and loneliness of touring and developed a "huge inferiority complex" about rock music, saying: "I thought my songs were really simplistic and silly, and I wanted to write complex, intense, beautiful music."
+Cuomo tired of the monotony and loneliness of touring and developed a "huge inferiority complex" about rock music, saying: "I thought my songs were really simplistic and silly, and I wanted to write complex, intense, beautiful music.
+Rivers has also wrote about his brother Leaves Kitt who is the main inspiration for the character Jonas in the song “my name is Jonas”.."